Hi, my name is Reid Kirchenbauer.

 Off the top of my head, I can quote you Cambodian apartment prices, help you open a Hong Kong brokerage account from home, and give you a few dozen Vietnamese stock tips.

 Growing up in Los Angeles, I was a child actor with roles in movies and commercials.
-In this situation, the government keeps your money until you’re an adult… unless you invest it.
+The government keeps your money until you’re an adult in this situation… unless you invest it.

-Strangely enough, this led to my career.
+This led to my career, strangely enough.
 My spare time as a child was spent reading books, doing research online, and trading stocks.
-Soon, I was more interested in how the Hang Seng Index closed than the normal fascinations of a teenager.
+I was more interested in how the Hang Seng Index closed than the normal fascinations of a teenager.

 The comparatively small sum of money I made as an actor was multiplied by over five times.